ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 Finally, once the Leader has opted in to the task, it completes the upload request as usual.

-During the upload flow, if Leader's report share does not present a `taskprov` extension type, Leader MUST abort the upload request wit "invalidMessage".
+During the upload flow, if the Leader's report share does not present a `taskprov` extension type, Leader MUST abort the upload request with "invalidMessage".

 ## Aggregate Protocol